The Fascism Is the Point

 It is one thing to look at the aggrieved rally-goer with their latchkey costume complete with an oversized cutout of Donald Trump’s face and think to yourself “These people have too much time on their hands.”
 But to assume that a person attending a Trump event while dressed up as a fictional fascist tyrant doesn’t understand what they’re doing is to give them far too much benefit of the doubt.

-While The Boys’ creative team clearly wants its audience to see Homelander as a villain who embodies a profound darkness and threat to society as a whole, the character also represents a sort of worldview that a not insignificant number of people are amiable to.
+While The Boys’ creative team clearly wants its audience to see Homelander as a villain who embodies a profound darkness and threat to society as a whole, the character also represents a sort of worldview that a not insignificant number of people are amenable to.
 Even though the basic story being told in the picture—that a superheroic Trump successfully imprisoned Joe Biden—is the worst sort of lazy fanfiction, the idea of discomfited conservatives seeing Homelander as a character to look up to doesn’t seem all the out of touch with reality.

 Dull jokes and memes meant to “trigger” people have played a significant role in the way that white supremacist circles have strategically pulled people into their ranks.
 What might initially appear to be a badly crafted “joke” at someone’s expense, or a misunderstanding that Homelander is one of The Boys’ central villains, can instead be an invitation to echo the idea at the heart of the message.
 In this case, that amounts to something along the lines of: “President Trumplander Locked Biden Up.”